A strong content marketing strategy requires you to post content frequently on all of your platforms and social media channels.

 Social media can often have a similar feel for customers.

 If all the content you post on your social media channels is original content from your brand with CTAs to “buy now” or “learn more”, it can feel overly self-promotional.

 While you want to promote your brand, you want to do so subtly while providing value in the form of curated posts to your followers.

 How Much Content Should You Curate?

-Now that you understand what is curated content, you need to start thinking about how much curated content you want to use in your content marketing strategies.
+Now that you understand what is curated content, you need to start thinking about how much-curated content you want to use in your content marketing strategies.

-You want to have a healthy amount of curated content in your social media feeds to help establish your brand as a thought leader and get the other benefits of curated content, but you also don’t want to be nothing more than a link-sharing machine.
+You want to have a healthy amount of curated content in your social media feeds to help establish your brand as a thought leader and get the other benefits of curated content, but you also don’t want to be anything more than a link-sharing machine.

-While there is no clear consensus on how much curated content to post, a good rule of thumb is to try and have curated content make up about 30%-60% of your total content on social media, leaving the rest of your content calendar to your own original posts.
+While there is no clear consensus on how much-curated content to post, a good rule of thumb is to try and have curated content make up about 30%-60% of your total content on social media, leaving the rest of your content calendar to your own original posts.

-You can then start repurposing your older content and resharing previously published posts to help you avoid making brand new content each day.
+You can then start repurposing your older content and resharing previously published posts to help you avoid making brand-new content each day.

 Another good idea is to keep the focus of your content curation on the quality rather than the quantity of posts.